-Blend optimization: Enhancing materials usage to produce finished products
+Blend optimization: Enhance materials use to produce finished products

 So your business has a new recipe for a food product.
 Next steps include setting up a bill of material with the recipe quantities and starting the production, right?
 But what if the composition of those ingredients varies with each batch?
 Or, maybe the finished product requires different quality specifications depending upon the time of the year?